Testing IoT solutions: Importance and Key Challenges

 FAQ

-Of course, for software development teams, it is much more convenient to have the possibility to interact with IoT devices physically and to make sure that their solutions are fully compatible with these devices.
+The best scenario for performing IoT testing is to interact with IoT devices physically.
+In such a situation, developers can make sure that their solutions are fully compatible with these devices.
 Nevertheless, very often, it is not possible.
-That’s why developers need to create special software for emulating the necessary environment and the interaction with IoT devices.
+That’s why developers for organizing the testing process need to create special software for emulating the necessary environment and the interaction with IoT devices.